 The Dairy Free Diet

-It can be pretty shocking to the typical American when you have to put your child on a dairy free diet.
+It can be pretty shocking to the typical American when you have to take your child off dairy.
 Since those early days I have come to learn that dairy is the most common cause of allergy and intolerance in babies.
 Lactose is what causes an intolerance to dairy and the proteins in dairy cause the allergy.

 I originally thought of this as a handicap to my life and my son’s life, but as we learned this was better for our overall health.
 We couldn’t be happier now with the decision we have made to start a dairy free diet, and to be honest we don’t really miss it!